-Beyond this, flanking the entrance to the park, is a detached mid 20th century house of quietly confident design set in a suburban garden with neatly clipped hedges over a low brick wall.
+Beyond this, flanking the entrance to the park, is a detached mid 20th century house of quietly confidant design set in a suburban garden with neatly clipped hedges over a low brick wall.
 The house was built for the Park Keeper, one of whom was a Mr Campbell who was well known for his care of the trees in the park.
 The next building, housing a convenience store is two storey, brick and slate with stucco surrounds to the upper floor windows and semicircular headed door way to the upper floor, former living accommodation.
 Part of a late 19th century or early 20th century sign advertising the Co-op Society painted on the brickwork of the north gable is a reminder of a past occupant.
 The original pilasters on the shop front remain and it's possible that the original facia is under the more recent one.
-However, the new shop front is undistinguished and the whole marred by indiscriminate use of corporate signage which could be improve whilst still retaining distinctive branding.
-Next to this, Everitt Road s no longer a road, being used for turning and car parking with a pair of modest villas at its end.
-Trees and mown grass frame a view down to the Broad across part of the main car park for Everitt Park, which is neatly laid out with bound gravel roadways and grassed parking areas interspersed with trees.
+However, the new shop front is undistinguished and the whole marred by indiscriminate use of corporate signage which could be improved whilst still retaining distinctive branding.
+Next to this, Everitt Road is no longer a road, being used for turning and car parking with a pair of modest villas at its end.

+To the south west of Bridge Road is a large open area where trees and mown grass frame a view down to the Broad across the main car park for Everitt Park, which is neatly laid out with bound gravel roadways and grassed parking areas interspersed with trees.
+The car parking is busy throughout the year and in the winter the grassed surface can become damaged.
+The car park is also used as a short cut to bridge road and improved signage might help alleviate this.
 Beyond Everitt Road is a block of 19th or early 20th century properties containing a fish and chip shop and three terraced houses with colour washed brickwork and double height bays, only one of which retains the original window configuration.
 The boundary of the conservation area is at the end of this group of buildings.